kavalee/FMM/README.md

 # Testing
 Run `make test` to generate error, speed, and flops data which will be outputed to `output` in `.csv` format.
 # Performance
-This implementation using the number of levels used to be max(log2(n), 2).
-Also included are some graphs of number of levels being log2(n) just because it is interesting.
+This implementation uses max(log2(n), 2) levels.
+Also included are some graphs of number of levels being log2(n), just because it is interesting.
 ## Number of Levels = max(log2(n), 2)
 ![errorplot](https://github.com/kavalee/FMM/raw/master/images/error-6.png)
 ![flopsplot](https://github.com/kavalee/FMM/raw/master/images/flops-6.png)